Cyber Security & Resilience Assessments

 INL’s Wireless Test Bed provides industrial, commercial, and academic users with access to the full capacity of INL’s wireless resources.
 With suitable sponsorship, academic institutions interested in openly published work may perform research, experimentation, and testing at minimal cost.
 INL personnel are leading efforts in standards committees and special interest groups regarding wireless innovation; public safety and disaster recovery communications; spectrum sharing research databases and formats; and security vulnerabilities in commercial wireless systems.

 Water Security Test Bed

 The U.S. Environmental Protection Agency (EPA) established the Water Security Test Bed (WSTB) at INL to inform responses to disasters that interrupt domestic water supplies.
 About 450 feet of eight-inch piping is assembled above ground to simulate a full-scale distribution system.
-Researchers are able to easily modify the system and contain any nefarious agents that may be injected into the pipe as part of an experiment.
+Researchers can easily modify the system and contain any nefarious agents that may be injected into the pipe as part of an experiment.
 A typical experiment involves injecting a biological or chemical agent followed by flushing, chlorination, or other decontamination methods.

 Explosive Test Range

 The complex consists of eight indoor and outdoor ranges as well as tactical training facilities located on 330 acres of isolated, desert-type terrain.
 The facilities support R&D, training and testing of handguns, rifles, and heavy weapons such as machine guns, precision rifles, grenade launchers and shoulder-fired, anti-armor weapons.
 Explosive training and testing, including breaching, is also conducted.
-INL develops bulk explosives detection technologies, including development and demonstration of the Idaho Explosives Detection System (IEDS) for cargo truck inspections at entry points to Department of Defense facilities.
+INL develops bulk explosives-detection technologies, including development and demonstration of the Idaho Explosives Detection System (IEDS) for cargo-truck inspections at entry points to Department of Defense facilities.